-Slump loss can be defined as the loss of consistency in fresh concrete with elapsed time.
+In general, slump flow loss occurs when the free concrete's mixing water is absorbed by the hydration reactions, adsorbed on the surfaces of cement hydrated products, or by evaporation^{9,10}.
+It can be defined as the loss of consistency in fresh concrete with elapsed time.
 It is a normal phenomenon which is related to the intrinsic nature of concrete.
-In general, slump loss occurs when the free concrete's mixing water is absorbed by the hydration reactions, adsorbed on the surfaces of cement hydration products, or by evaporation.
-Mixing at a high speed or for a long period of time (about one or more hours); and high temperature due to excessive heat of hydration in mass concreting, and/or the use of hot materials can also result in slump loss.
-The slump loss can lead to an unusual rate of stiffening in fresh concrete and cause loss of entrained air, strength and durability; difficulty in pumping and placing; and excessive effort in placement and finishing operation.
+Mixing at a high speed or for a long period of time (about one or more hours); and high temperature due to excessive heat of hydration in mass concreting, and/or the use of hot materials can result in slump loss^{9,10,12,69}.
+The slump flow loss can lead to an unusual rate of stiffening in fresh concrete and cause loss of entrained air, strength and durability; difficulty in pumping and placing; and excessive effort in placement and finishing operation^{9,12}.

-To overcome the slump loss, two main remediation methods are generally practiced.
-They consist of starting with a higher initial slump than needed, or adding extra water or admixtures just before placement which is referred to as retempering.
+To overcome the slump flow loss, two main remediation methods are generally practiced.
+They consist of starting with a higher initial slump than needed (overdosing), or adding extra water or admixtures just before placement which is referred to as retempering.
 The progressive increase use of chemical admixture in concrete industry has facilitated the control of slump loss.
-Superplasticizers or high range water reducing admixtures (HRWRA) were developed in order to improve the dispersibility and the slump retention of melamine and naphthalene type admixtures.
-Their extended life can impart up to 2 hours longer working life of concrete.
-Overdosing the admixture amount in attaining the target slump at job site or retempering with admixture instead of water are the preferred methods in remediation of the slump loss, since the use of extra water in retempering or in making a higher initial slump can induce side effects on the properties and serviceability of the hardened concrete (i.e. decrease in strength and durability, increase in permeability and drying shrinkage, etc.).
+Superplasticizers or high range water-reducing admixtures were developed in order to improve the dispersibility and the slump retention of melamine and naphthalene type admixtures.
+Their extended life can impart up to 2 hours longer working life of concrete30.
+Overdosing the admixture amount in attaining the target slump flow at job site or retempering with admixture instead of water are the preferred methods in remediation of the slump flow loss.
+The use of extra water in retempering or in making a higher initial slump can induce side effects on the properties and serviceability of the hardened concrete (i.e. decrease in strength and durability, increase in permeability and drying shrinkage, etc.)^{9,10,12}.